a) The CS:IP in the real mode register data structure specifies the address of the real mode procedure to call.

 b) If the SS:SP fields in the real mode register data structure are zero, a real mode stack will be provided by the DPMI host.
 Otherwise, the real mode SS:SP will be set to the specified values before the interrupt handler is called.

-f) The target real mode handler or procedure must return with the stack in the same state as when it was called.
-This means that the real mode code may switch stacks while it is running, but must return on the same stack that it was called on and must return with an IRET or discard the flags from the stack with a RETF(2) .
+e) The target real mode procedure must return with the stack in the same state as when it was called.
+This means that the real mode code may switch stacks while it is running, but must return on the same stack that it was called on and must exit with a RETF (far return) and should not clear the stack of any other parameters that were passed to it on the stack.